-Organizations that choose a SIP trunking service need to be sure they have the necessary bandwidth, as well as sufficient network security.
-The SIP trunking vendor selection matters and should include consideration of a variety of factors because quality levels and service levels can differ dramatically.
+Organizations that choose SIP trunking vs. a PRI need to be sure they have the necessary bandwidth, as well as sufficient network security.
+The quality of your communications matter, so choosing a vendor to help with SIP trunking should include considerations for these factors.

 SIP trunking is a standard approach for handling the transmission of multimedia communications.
 As an alternative to PBX phone systems, SIP trunking is a way to support VoIP telephony with services hosted either on-site and managed by the IT team, or in a cloud server with a monthly subscription.

 The benefits of including SIP trunking in a communications service subscription include:

 - Supports a wide variety of media types

 - Integrates with other platforms easily as an open standard